di-feb/MiniJava_Compiler/Project_1/Part1/README.md

     First+(factor) = {'0'..'9', '('}

-Εφοσον βρικαμε τωρα τα First+ sets μπορουν να δουμε οτι ο ορισμος για το εαν μια γραμματικη ειναι LL(1) ικανοποιειται.
+Since we have now found the First + sets we can see that
+the definition for if a grammar is LL (1) is satisfied.

+Now that our grammar is in a form that it can accept
-Τωρα που η γραμματικη μας ειναι σε μορφη που μπορει να δεχτει LL(1) parsing μπορουμε να κατασκευασουμε ενα a​ lookup table that will help us convert the above grammar into code.
+LL (1) parsing we can build a lookup table
+that will help us convert the above grammar into code.

 ### **Lookahead Table**